Ascending and descending (diving): Surface oriented dives (Bounce dives)

 Surface supplied divers frequently work heavily weighted, to give them a firm footing while working on the bottom.
-This makes it difficult or impossible to achieve neutral buoyancy.
-However, as they are connected to the surface control point by the umbilical, they can be lowered to the bottom by the umbilical.
-For greater depths, they can be lowered on a platform known as a diving stage, or in a wet bell.
+This makes it difficult or impossible to achieve neutral buoyancy, and depth and rate of descent and ascent must be physically constrained.
+The standard methods are for the diver to ascend and descend on a shotline or jackstay, but, as they are connected to the surface control point by the umbilical, they can be lowered to the bottom and lifted to the surface by the umbilical.
+The ascent is divided into "pulls", during which the diver is pulled up at a controlled speed by the tender, and "stops", during which the depth is kept constant.
+For greater depths, they can be lowered and raised on a platform known as a diving stage, or in a wet bell.
 These are lowered from a diving support vessel or shore installation using a man-rated winch, which allows good control of depth and speed of descent and ascent, and allows these procedures to be controlled by the surface team.

 Divers using standard diving suits were constrained to slower descent rates, due to limitations on air supply, and the risk of suit or helmet squeeze, in extreme cases, and carbon dioxide buildup in milder cases.
-The USN maximum descent rate for this equipment was 75 feet per minute.
+The US Navy maximum descent rate for this equipment was 75 feet per minute.